-This field must be completed to identify which agency is paying room and board for all students reported under Fund Codes B, F, or J with appropriate private facility entity ID codes indicating residential placement, Educational Environment Codes 09 or 10 for grades KG-12, and Code 25 for PreK.
+This field must be completed to identify which agency is paying room and board for all students reported under Fund Codes B, F, or J with appropriate private facility entity ID Codes indicating residential placement, Educational Environment Codes 09 or 10 for grades KG-12, and Code 25 for pre-K. IDEA Part B funds are not allowable beyond age 21.
+Room and board reimbursement claims are not permissible for payment once the student reaches age 22.
+Residential approval records should be ended the day before the student turns 22.

 Code Room and Board Payer

-A School district

-В Department of Human Services
+A School DistrictBDepartment of Human Services

 C Department of Public Aid

 D Governor's Youth Services Initiative

 E Department of Children and Family Services

 F Court

-G Other Third Party Payer
+G Other Third-Party Payer

 Н Other

 I None